rishifbagul/tournament-predictor/README.md

-# Tournament Predictor Application
+# IPL Tournament Predictor Application

-This application simulates and predicts outcomes for a sports tournament (such as IPL) based on the current team standings and remaining schedule.
+This application simulates and predicts outcomes for a IPL tournament (can be used for other sports tournaments as well) based on the current team standings and remaining schedule.
 It provides probability-based insights to help you understand your team's chances of qualifying for the playoffs or finishing in the top positions.

 ## Features